mircohacker/Spring-Boot-and-HTMX/docs/article_part_1.md

 ```

 This controller defines the global exception handler for all types of exception.
-First if extracts various values from the exception and the request and builds the model with it.
+First, it extracts various values from the exception and the request and builds the model with it.
-As our usual pattern we decide if this an HTMX request based on the header `HX-Request`.
+As our usual pattern we decide if this is an HTMX request based on the header `HX-Request`.
-If not a simple page is rendered from the model.
+If not, a simple page is rendered from the model.
-But if the request is an HTMX request we modify the behaviour of HTMX by setting certain response headers.
+But if the request is an HTMX request, we modify the behaviour of HTMX by setting certain response headers.

 First with `HX-Reswap=beforeend` we tell HTMX to not replace the content of the defined error target, but instead append
 the returned HTML at the end of the already present inner HTML.
 This way the errors are stacking in the toast container until the user dismisses them.

-With the second header (`HX-Push-Url=false`) we tell HTMX to not push the URL to the browser address bar and history.
+With the second header (`HX-Push-Url=false`), we tell HTMX to not push the URL to the browser address bar and history.
 This is done to keep the view in sync with the URL.
 We do not replace the content of the page, so the URL should stay the same as well.

 To demonstrate this behaviour I added some more entries to the navigation bar.

 * The "Graceful error" renders a specific error template from within the controller.
-This could be used for specific
-  business error only happening there.
+This could be used for specific business errors only happening there.
-* The "Uncaught exception" throws a not implemented exception.
+* The "Uncaught exception" throws a not `NotImplementedError`.
 This path leads to the ErrorController above, which maps
   this exception to Status code 500 and renders the generic template.
-* The "Not found" items maps to no controller or ressource at all.
+* The "Not found" item maps to no controller or resource at all.
 This prompts Spring to throw
   a `NoResourceFoundException` which is handled by the error controller as well.
 This class implements
-  the `ErrorResponse` interface and therefor provides its own status code (404).
+  the `ErrorResponse` interface and therefore provides its own status code (404).

 The resulting toasts look like this: